mipastgt/JFXToolsAndDemos/README.md

 For more details see: [NativeRenderingCanvas](jfxtools-canvas/docs/NativeRenderingCanvas.adoc)

-**Attention: The event-handling in this example currently only works with JDK 11 and JFX 13+.**
+**Attention 1: The event-handling in this example currently only works with JDK 11 and JFX 13+.**
 See [JDK-8236971](https://bugs.openjdk.java.net/browse/JDK-8236971).

+**Attention 2: Building the native part on anything else but macOS is completely untested.**
+**Building the native part on Windows requires MinGW.**

 #### Run